the-turing-way/the-turing-way/book/content/outreach/03/Presenting_Results.md

 # Presenting Results

+*We should present results accurately and responsibly to clearly convey research findings and avoid common misconceptions.*

+> Plan:
+> * Discuss the need to be careful on how to present results
+>   * Dicuss the two stages
+>   * Discuss the two themes
+> * Break down points in presentation - including examples
+> * Break down points in precision - including examples
+> * Discussion piece on over hyped results & misconceptions
+> * Examples?

-This was split into two themes which relate to each other: Presentation and Precision.
+This was split into two themes which relate to each other:

+* Presentation
+* Precision

 It is also two staged:

 * Preventative - presenting so you can’t be overhyped.
 How to stop
 * Symptomatic - Addressing misconceptions / overhyped.
 How to combat